AnnaWilliford/SWC_Fall2019/Lesson6_ReproducibleResearchR.md

 **Here is your task:**
 ```
+Write `RprogrammingTask.Rmd` explaining how you would approach the following task.
-For every unique country in gapminder dataset, if the country starts with 'Ma', use ggplot2 package
+"For every unique country in gapminder dataset, if the country starts with 'Ma', use ggplot2 package
-to plot life expectancy(y axis) over years(x axis)
+to plot life expectancy(y axis) over years(x axis)"

+Use markdown text to break the problem into multiple steps (in English first).
+Then try to implement each step in R by adding code chunks.
 ```
 **Solution**
 See [RprogrammingTask.Rmd](RprogrammingTask.Rmd)